-Most of our new homes come with digital television capabilities fitted as standard.
+Most of our new homes come with digital television provisions fitted as standard.
 Individual satellite dishes are not usually permitted on apartment blocks although they may be permitted on the rear elevation of houses in some cases.
-Your solicitor will need to check the stipulations in the lease and you should always seek our permission before any installation.
+Your solicitor will need to check the stipulations in the lease and you should always seek permission from Moat before any installation.
+It is up to you to arrange to take out a contract with a service provider if you wish to.